Nelbert442/dero-golang-pool/README.md

 		"listen": "0.0.0.0:8082",		// Set bind address and port for api [Note: poolAddr/api/* (stats, blocks, etc. defined in api.go)]
-		"statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "10m",		// Fast hashrate estimation window for each miner from its' shares "hashrateLargeWindow": "3h",	// Long and precise hashrate from shares "payments": 30,					// Max number of payments to display in frontend "blocks": 50					// Max number of blocks to display in frontend },
+		"statsCollectInterval": "5s",	// Set interval for stats collection to run "hashrateWindow": "10m",		// Fast hashrate estimation window for each miner from its' shares "payments": 30,					// Max number of payments to display in frontend "blocks": 50					// Max number of blocks to display in frontend },